 The total number of assignments as Director or Auditor in other companies according to Book V, Title V, Chapters V (S.p.A.), VI (S.A.p.A.) and VII (S.r.I.) of the Civil Code, relevant according to Article 148-bis of the Consolidated Law on Finance, is indicated in the annexed Table 2.
 The total number of assignments according to Article 144-quinquiesdecies of the above-mentioned Issuers Regulation based on CONSOB Resolution no. 17326 dated Mary 13, 2010, is published by CONSOB and is available on its website (www.CONSOB.it).
-In this regard, it should be remembered that following the amendments to Articles 144-terdecies and 144-quaterdecies of the Issuers Regulation as per CONSOB Resolution no. 18079 of

-January 20, 2012 (published in the Official Journal on February 7, 2012), the limits on the total number of assignments and the consequent obligation to notify CONSOB are not applicable to standing members of the auditing body who hold the position of standing member of the auditing body "in one issuer only".
+In this regard, it should be remembered that following the amendments to Articles 144-terdecies and 144-quaterdecies of the Issuers Regulation as per CONSOB Resolution no. 18079 of January 20, 2012 (published in the Official Journal on February 7, 2012), the limits on the total number of assignments and the consequent obligation to notify CONSOB are not applicable to standing members of the auditing body who hold the position of standing member of the auditing body "in one issuer only".

-During 2017, the Board of Statutory Auditors held a total of 8 meetings which lasted on average approximately 2 hours and 33 minutes each, with the regular participation of the Standing Auditors (100%).
+During 2018, the Board of Statutory Auditors held a total of 7 meetings which lasted on average approximately 2 hours and 30 minutes each, with the regular participation of the Standing Auditors (100%).

-In the current year (2018), all the meetings prior to examination of the economic-financial data by the Board of Directors have been scheduled.
-During the year in progress up to the date of approval of this Report, the Board of Statutory Auditors has held 2 meetings.
+In the current year (2019), all the meetings prior to examination of the economic-financial data by the Board of Directors have been scheduled.
+During the year in progress up to the date of approval of this Report, the Board of Statutory Auditors has held 1 meeting.

 The Board of Statutory Auditors - with reference to the provisions of Art.
 148, paragraph 3, of the Consolidated Law on Finance, and on the basis of the criteria envisaged for assessing the independence of the non-executive members of the Board of Directors under the terms of Art.
 3 of the Corporate Governance Code and in ways that comply with those envisaged for the Directors - with reference to the information supplied by the individual parties concerned - has certified that the independence requirements are met by all Standing Auditors (Article 8.C.1 of the Corporate Governance Code).
-This verification was most recently confirmed by the meeting held on January 24, 2018.
+This assessment was confirmed recently in its meeting on 1 March 2019.